BtoB (band): 2020–2021: Military service, BtoB 4U, Ilhoon's departure, Kingdom: Legendary War and 4U: Outside

-On April 7, 2020, Eunkwang was officially discharged following protocols as a result of the COVID-19 pandemic.
-Hyunsik and Sungjae enlisted on May 11, while Ilhoon enlisted on May 28.
-Changsub was officially discharged on August 21, 2020, followed by Minhyuk on September 12.
+On April 7, 2020, Seo Eun-kwang was officially discharged following protocols as a result of the COVID-19 pandemic.
+Im Hyun-sik and Yook Sung-jae enlisted on May 11, while Jung Il-hoon enlisted on May 28.
+Lee Chang-sub was officially discharged on August 21, 2020, followed by Lee Min-hyuk on September 12.
 They were discharged earlier due to the current COVID-19 protocol.
-On October 27, Eunkwang, Minhyuk, Changsub and Peniel announced that they have formed a unit called BtoB 4U.
+On October 27, Seo Eun-kwang, Lee Min-hyuk, Lee Chang-sub, and Peniel announced that they have formed a unit called BtoB 4U.
 The unit debuted on November 16.
-On December 31, 2020, Cube Entertainment announced that Ilhoon would leave BtoB after being investigated for using marijuana.
+On December 31, 2020, Cube Entertainment announced that Jung Il-hoon would leave BtoB after being investigated for using marijuana.
 He was under investigation from the Seoul Metropolitan Police Agency for purchasing and using marijuana in prior years and was also charged for violating the Narcotics Control Act.
 The group would then continue their activities together as a six-member group with no additional members.

 The four-member lineup of BtoB participated in Kingdom: Legendary War, a competition show alongside five other K-pop boy groups, from April to June 2021.
 On August 30, 2021, BtoB released the special album 4U: Outside, with "Outsider" serving as the lead single.
 On October 27, BtoB released the Japanese special mini album Outsider.
-Hyunsik and Sungjae were discharged from the military on November 14, 2021, completing BtoB's military service.
-On November 18, 2021, BtoB attended BtoB's Kiss the Radio, hosted by member Minhyuk, marking their first full-group appearance in three years.
+Im Hyun-sik and Yook Sung-jae were discharged from the military on November 14, 2021, completing BtoB's military service.
+On November 18, 2021, BtoB attended BtoB's Kiss the Radio, hosted by member Lee Min-hyuk, marking their first full-group appearance in three years.